shihabdider/idetic/README.md

 - Minimalist reading interface with easy highlight and flashcard creation options.
 - Options for users to adjust text size, font, and background for comfortable reading.
 - Tooltips or instructional overlays for first-time users when they use the highlight or flashcard function.

-**Flashcard Browser & Review System:**
-- Simplified interface allowing users to review their scheduled flashcards.
-- Flashcard browsing with filtering and sorting options.
-- Easy navigation back to the origin of the flashcard content (specific book and highlight).

 **Technical Specifications**